liuxiao1468/DEnKF/README.md

 ## Models
-### differentiable Ensemble Kalman Filters
-In this paper, we present an end-to-end learning approach for recursive filtering that simultaneously learns the observation, dynamics, and noise characteristics of a robotic system.
+In this project, we present an end-to-end learning approach for recursive filtering that simultaneously learns the observation, dynamics, and noise characteristics of a robotic system.
 The key contributions of our work can be summarized as follows:
 - A stochastic state transition model that uses samples from the posterior of a neural network to implicitly model the process noise, avoiding the need for a parametric representation of the posterior.

 - An ensemble formulation that allows for the efficient inference of both linear and nonlinear systems, without the need for an explicit covariance matrix, making it suitable for high-dimensional inputs and noisy observations.